19 General Concepts

 According to Wikipedia, there have been about 30 El Niño episodes since 1950 with strong El Niño events in 1982–83, 1997–98, and 2014–16.
 You recognize El Niño when the SOI dips negative for a period of time.
 La Niña is marked by periods of positive SOI values.

-The primary distinction of learning methods in data science is between supervised and unsupervised methods of learning (Figure 18.4).
-However, there are other important forms of learning from data, for example, self-supervised learning and reinforcement learning (RL), which are important for machine learning and artificial intelligence applications.
+The primary distinction of learning methods in data science is between supervised and unsupervised methods of learning (Figure 19.4).
+However, there are other important forms of learning from data, for example, self-supervised learning, active learning, and reinforcement learning (RL), which are important for machine learning and artificial intelligence applications.

 Supervised Learning